aretius/Artificial-Intelligence/README.md

 # Project 1

 Sudoku Solver<br>
-An AI agent that solves the given sudoku in an efficient and quick way.
-The project is implemented using a nice GUI.
-The strategies that have been implemented are from www.sudokudragon.com .
-This is done to improve the speed of solution as much as possible.
+• An AI agent that solves the given sudoku in an efficient and quick way.
+• The project is implemented using a nice GUI.
+• Various stratergies that improve the speed of solution an reduce the expansion of state space have been implemented.

 # Project 2